-On Wednesday 14th March, CXK held an event to launch its recently published Impact Report, celebrating the positive impact of the charity’s services on more than 50,000 adults and young people across the south-east in the past year.
+Last month, CXK held an event to launch its 2017-18 Impact Report, which celebrates the positive impact of the charity’s services on more than 50,000 adults and young people across the south-east in the past year.
 The event was attended by over 60 stakeholders and representatives from local organisations.

 At the event, guests heard from some of the staff and beneficiaries of the charity’s career management, training and development, and targeted support programmes, who recounted the impact CXK had made on their lives over the past year.